BRINGING NEW BIOCOMPOSITE MATERIALS TO MARKET

 Performance Engineered Solutions Ltd (PES) is bringing innovative biocomposite materials for high-performance vehicles to market in partnership with the AMRC with Boeing.

-Engineering design business PES is playing a leading role in developing sustainable alternatives to the carbon ﬁbre and epoxy materials used in conventional composite materials.
+PES Performance is playing a leading role in developing sustainable alternatives to the carbon ﬁbre and epoxy materials used in conventional composite materials.
 These materials are energy-intensive to manufacture and are not easily recyclable or biodegradable at the end of their lives.

 “The AMRC is at the forefront of developing new manufacturing technologies, so we become aware of them more readily than through trying to read all the journals and research papers.

 “PES Performance has also been active in the AMRC’s business networking activities, including presenting its innovative technologies at the AMRC Forum.
 Those events bring like-minded businesses together, and have led to many new enquiries for us,” Maddock added.